N3dal/bookmark-manager/README.md

 <img src="./src/logo.gif" />
 </p>

-## this is one of my fifty python projects challenge.
+`one of my fifty python projects challenge.`

 use this program to save you favorite websites.